brian926/brian926/README.md

   </a>
 </p>

 <p align="center">I am a Software and System Engineer based in New Haven, CT.
 I am proficient in both Frontend development and Backend development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and Python.
+I have extensive knowledge in PowerShell, MS SQL, HTML, CSS, Javascript, Node.Js, MongoDB, and Python.
 I am also a certified IT professional with numerous certifications including Azure System Admin, AWS Fundamentals, Red Hat System Admin, and CCNA.
 As a engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class  solutions.</p>

 <h1 align="center">Technologies</h1>